repository-service-tuf/repository-service-tuf/docs/source/guide/introduction/introduction.rst

 We also provide a Command Line Interface (CLI) for interacting with RSTUF, ``repository-service-tuf-cli``.

-`Each of the RSTUF components are represented in blue in this diagram of a typical service deployment:`
+`Each of the RSTUF components is represented in blue in this diagram of a typical service deployment:`

 .. image:: /_static/2_1_rstuf.png